pascalw/remarkable-wifi-conf/README.md

 3. Update `xochitl.conf` with a configuration for your network.
 4. Restart the xochitl service so the configuration changes become effective.

 Presto!
 Your Remarkable will be able to connect to your WiFi network.
 Depending on how many WiFi networks you have configured you might need to go into the system settings to select your WiFi network.
+You will not have to enter a password at this point.

+## Credits

+Credits to GitHub user Evidlo for their example [here](https://github.com/Evidlo/examples/blob/b5305ee8db00e4b0b43bd35a6b01228290172502/python/xochitl_conf.py).